-Welcoming a New Neighbor—Activity | By: Committee for Children Age 3–5 The first thing children learn in the Second Step Early Learning Program is how to welcome someone new to class as a way to show they care.
+Welcoming a New Neighbor—Activity | By: Committee for Children Ages 3–5 The first thing children learn in the Second Step Early Learning Program is how to welcome someone new to class as a way to show they care.
 They learn how to introduce themselves, say something kind, and do something kind.
-In this game adapted from the Second Step: Social-Emotional Skills for Early Learning Program, you can help your child practice the skill of welcoming someone new.
+In this game adapted from Second Step Early Learning, you can help your child practice the skill of welcoming someone new.
 Download and Print Directions Play a game with your child to practice welcoming someone.
 Say: We’re going to play a welcoming game.
 Pretend I am your age and I just moved in next door.
 You are meeting me for the first time.
 How can you welcome me?
 Help your child do the following: • Say hello and tell you his or her name • Ask if you want to play • Show you some of his or her toys Then play with your child to show you feel welcome!
-Like this activity?
+Like This Activity?
 We’re adding more K–8 classroom activities to our Free Activities page all the time.
 They’re easy to find—just visit cfchildren.org/resources/free-activities/ for grade-specific, K–8 classroom activities that align with our Second Step Suite.
 Learn more about social-emotional learning, research on the topic, and how it benefits students in the classroom, at home, and in their daily lives.